ray-project/ray/doc/source/data/transforming-datasets.rst

 Transforming Datasets
 =====================

 Datasets transformations take in datasets and produce new datasets.
+For example, *map* is a transformation that applies a
-For example, *map* is a transformation that applies a user-defined function on each dataset record and returns a new dataset as the result.
+:ref:`user-defined function <transform_datasets_writing_udfs>` on each dataset record and returns a new dataset as the result.
 Datasets transformations can be composed to express a chain of computations.

 .. _transform_datasets_transformations: